- BA, Harvard University

 Prof. Mullin is cross-appointed to the Department for the Study of Religion.

-Aesthetics, Continental Philosophy, Feminist Philosophy, Philosophy of Mind
+Aesthetics, Bioethics, Feminist Philosophy, Social and Political Philosophy

 - Reconceiving Pregnancy and Childcare: Ethics, Experience and Reproductive Labor (Cambridge University Press, 2005).

 - “Children and Disability”, co-authored with Gideon Calder, The Routledge Handbook of the Philosophy of Childhood and Children, eds.
 Anca Gheaus, Gideon Calder, and Jurgen de Wispeleare (2018).